 If you are using AMP on your pages the plugin will not track those for free.
 To track them you will need to buy the PRO version that will do also AMP tracking.
 You can monitor AMP traffic for free by setting up the below plugins, below is a mini-guide to set up Google Analytics on AMP in case you have it enabled:

 AMP stats can be set up with the help of plugins also, there are a couple of plugins that can help you track stats on AMP pages, the plugins are:

 This is a free plugin that will let you do a lot more than tracking AMP stats, it can help you configure AMP or help in displaying ads, etc.

 To enable AMP analytics you :

-In case your WordPress plugin used to enable AMP is not having Analytics integration you can use Glue For Yoast that will help you track AMP stats.
+In case your WordPress plugin used to enable AMP is not having Analytics integration you can use Glue For Yoast which will help you track AMP stats.
 This works together with Yoast SEO and in the analytics tab you can set up the Analytics tracking.

-I want to have my site as fast as possible and that’s why when using any plugin I need to think of the performance impact that the plugin might have over the site.
-I have made a test where I test in GTMetrix a page and see the differences from using the plugin and having only the Analytics script in the footer.
+I want to have my site as fast as possible and that’s why when using any plugin I need to think of the performance impact that the plugin might have on the site.
+I have made a test where I test in GTMetrix a page and see the differences between using the plugin and having only the Analytics script in the footer.
 I am using wp rocket so I have the addon browser caching enabled for Analytics.